ImperialCollegeLondon/pnflow/README.md

 The pnflow code depends on the [Hypre] library which along with other [pnextract] dependencies are included in the [thirdparty](thirdparty) folder.

+Note, may need to install jpg nd lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
+In Ubuntu this can be installed by running the following commands:

+    sudo apt install libjpeg-dev liblzma-dev

 ###  Licence:

 The code is release as a free, using a zlib-style licence, see the file